UncleRus/MultiOSD/doc/settings.md

 ### MLIBL

-Claculate battery level internally if 1.
-Setting this option to 1 can improve the accuracy of the battery level calculation.
+Claculate battery level by OSD.
+Setting this option to 1 can improve accuracy of the battery level calculation.

 Type     | Size
 -------- | --------